Circuitscape/Circuitscape.py/docs/4.0/circuitscape_4_0.md

 <img src="images/OptionsWindow.png" alt="ArcGIS Toolbox" width="
 400px;"/>

-Fig X. The options window gives access to less-frequently-used options.
+Fig 14.
+The options window gives access to less-frequently-used options.
 To access this window via the menu bar, click on Options>> More settings & inputs.

 ###Calculation Options